nimj34/Effects-of-Substance-Use-on-Mental-Health-by-Sexual-Orientation/README.md

 # 👀 See the project [HERE](https://nimj34.github.io/Effects-of-Mental-Health-on-Substance-Use/)

+## TABLEAU DASHBOARD IN PROGRESS

 The original data used in this project can be found in the "original_nsduh_data" folder and is labelled "NSDUH_2023.sav".
 The cleaned data containing only the relevant variables is in the file labelled "clean_nsduh_data".

 ## 📊 Skills Showcased
-R, Data Analysis, Data Visualization, Descriptive Statistics, Binary Logistic Regression, Plot Diagnostics, Literature Review, Tableau
+R, Data Analysis, Data Visualization, Descriptive Statistics, Binary Logistic Regression, Plot Diagnostics, Literature Review, Predictive Probabilities

 ## 🤷 Research Question
 How does mental health influence substance use in lesbian, gay and bisexual (LGB) individuals compared to their non-LGB counterparts?